 Computer Skills

-To perform this job successfully, an individual should have knowledge of Database software; Internet software; Inventory software; Spreadsheet software and Word Processing software.
+To perform this job successfully, an individual should have knowledge of Database software; Internet software; Inventory software; Order Processing systems; Project Management software; Spreadsheet software and Word Processing software.

-While performing the duties of this job, the employee is regularly required to stand; walk and talk or hear.
-The employee is frequently required to use hands to finger, handle, or feel; reach with hands and arms; climb or balance and stoop, kneel, crouch, or crawl.
-The employee is occasionally required to sit and taste or smell.
-The employee is required to wear respiratory protection on a daily basis and personal protective equipment including hand, foot and body.
-The employee must occasionally lift and/or move up to 50 pounds.
+While performing the duties of this job, the employee is regularly required to sit.
+The employee is occasionally required to stand; walk; use hands to finger, handle, or feel; reach with hands and arms; and talk or hear and smell.
+The employee must occasionally lift and/or move up to 25 pounds.
 Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception and ability to adjust focus.

 Work Environment